-Though the Logar Valley is considered one of the most popular valleys in Slovenia, it is not so difficult to avoid the crowds.
-And experience this hidden corner of Slovenia on its own.
-We decided to make a day trip and explore the heights above Logar Valley.
-The trip to tourist farm Matk and beyond ended up including so much more then we expected!
+The Logar Valley is considered one of the most popular valleys in Slovenia.
+However, it is not so difficult to avoid the crowds and experience this hidden corner of Slovenia on its own.
+We decided to take a day trip and explore the heights above Logar Valley.
+Our trip to tourist farm Matk and beyond ended up including so much more than we expected!

 By Sonja Bezjak

 Saying goodbye to the crowds

 We drove past the Logar Valley and continued the path towards Pavlič Pass (Pauličevo sedlo), one of the mountain passes from Slovenia to Austria.
-Rare signposts on meandering paths were inviting us to make a turn to this or that mountain farm … But our path led us steeply uphill to Matk – one of the highest-lying farms in Slovenia.
+Rare signposts on meandering paths were inviting us to make a turn to this or that mountain farm.
+But our path led us steeply uphill to the Matk farm.

 The drive under the heavy pine branches, which were covering the view to far down towards ravine and the valley, was preparing us for a break of a different kind.
 It was a farewell from the daily crowds and organized, well planned every day life.